 We live in an era of communication overload.
-The average worker receives up to 120 emails per day, in addition to social media messages, texts, app notifications, blackboard announcements, meeting invitations, calendar updates, etc.
+The average worker receives up to 120 emails per day, in addition to social media messages, texts, app notifications, blackboard announcements, meeting invitations, calendar updates, etc. (And by the way, that 8041 in the above illustration?
+That's an actual number of unread emails in one of our colleague's inboxes!)

 Communication has become faster and easier in many ways, but the excess of channels can often lead to indecision regarding just when it's best to engage with which piece of communication, not to mention the further inability to identify the messages of actual importance.
 Solving this growing problem has become especially crucial for businesses.